Sunday evening, President Jokowi eats meatballs and greets Gorontalo residents - ExBulletin

 At Citimall Gorontalo, President Jokowi also took photos with the local community.
 Zelita, one of the residents, said the moment she met and took a selfie with President Jokowi was an unforgettable moment.

 “I'm really happy, because it's the end of Mr. Jokowi's term, so when can I take a photo with Mr. Jokowi.
-His children also want, want to meet Mr. Jokowi,” said Zelita.
+“The child also wants to meet Pak Jokowi,” said Zelita.

 Likewise, Wita, other residents also expressed their happiness that they could meet and take photos with President Jokowi even though they had to walk through the crowds.
 Wita also expressed prayers for health and success to President Jokowi.